B2B Payments Explained - What are B2B Payments and How to Employ Them

 Aside from wanting to improve payment costs and collection times, there are other important reasons why businesses are choosing to offer more payment methods.

-In the last year, several industries have started focusing on digital and touchless options as a way to stabilize revenue and expand their business during COVID-19.
-This is likely due to the fact that 87% of customers now prefer using contactless payment options.
+Several industries have started focusing on digital and touchless options during the pandemic to stabilize revenue and expand their business — likely because 87% of customers now prefer contactless payment options.

 Whether you need to improve your accounts receivable or meet changing customer needs, offering relevant payment methods to clients can help.
-The following section covers six popular payment methods and specific considerations based on cost, speed, and experience.
+There are seven popular payment methods, and each has its own rank based on cost, speed, and experience.

 Direct Bank Payments (Best Option)

 Direct payments are a convenient, safe, and reliable way for businesses to send and receive payments.
-It's a form of digital bill payment that allows customers to login to their bank account and make payments over the internet.
-Modern payment applications allow you to login right from your invoice or billing portal and make a payment.
+It's a form of digital bill payment that allows customers to log in to their bank account and make payments over the internet.
+Modern payment applications allow you to log in from your invoice or billing portal and pay.

 - Cost: $0.00 - $0.20 per transaction